Danko Rye Facts 2021

-Rye is the traditional bread wheat for people from Germany east to Russia.
+Rye is the traditional bread for people from Germany east to Russia.
 Known as the rye belt, this is where most of the world’s rye is grown and consumed.

 At Weatherbury Farm, we grow Danko Rye, which is a true milling-type rye with an interesting balance between spicy and bready.
 It is a favorite among beer makers and distillers; bakers, of course, love it to make authentic European-style rye breads.